dockstore/dockstore-documentation/docs/advanced-topics/checksum-support.rst

 The resulting checksum should match what was provided by the API above.

+If you use the Dockstore CLI client descriptor checksums are verified before being sent to the execution engine.

 Docker Image Checksum Support
 =============================
 Checksum support for Docker images is more nuanced than it is for files.
 For quick reference, the table below displays the languages and